StyleKQC: A Style-Variant Paraphrase Corpus for Korean Questions and Commands: Related Work

 \section{Related Work}

 In general, sentence style\footnote{In this paper, we view `formality' in Korean as a style, while interchangeably using `conversion' and `transfer'.} is handled regarding tone and manner in writing, though with a subtle difference \cite{brooks2020building}.
-However, previous researches about content-preserving style transfer \cite{logeswaran2018content,tian2018structured} do not seem to be only on tone in that the change in sentiment may influence the core speaker intent.
+However, previous research on content-preserving style transfer \cite{logeswaran2018content,tian2018structured} does not seem to be only about tone in that the change in sentiment may influence the core speaker intent.
 Furthermore, most approaches were from the perspective of unsupervised learning \cite{dos2018fighting,bao2019generating}, with less explored fields of parallel style-variant corpus for supervised learning, which might provide robust guidance for the generative pre-trained models nowadays \cite{radford2019language}.

 This trend was similarly revealed in previous studies on Korean.
-Since the early approaches follow the studies in English and other languages, sentiment or stance-based style transfer have prevalently been suggested \cite{lee2019controlled,choi2019controlled}\footnote{Most of the work are not in an internationally readable format; thus, we note here the methods used in the papers.}.
-In \citet{hong2018korean}, the transfer regarding politeness suffix of the sentence enders was considered at the same time maintaining the sentence meaning, mainly regarding `\textit{hay-yo}' and `\textit{hap-syo}' enders which differ in the degree of formality.
+Since the early approaches follow the studies in English and other languages, sentiment or stance-based style transfer has been predominantly suggested \cite{lee2019controlled,choi2019controlled}.\footnote{Most of the work are not in an internationally readable format; thus, we note here the methods used in the papers.} In \newcite{hong2018korean}, the transfer regarding politeness suffix of the sentence enders was considered at the same time maintaining the sentence meaning, mainly regarding `\textit{hay-yo}' and `\textit{hap-syo}' enders which differ in the degree of formality.
 However, it dealt only with the syntactic change, not the modification in the lexicon, adverbs, or tone and manner of the speech, which are all considered influential for the honorific system \cite{strauss2005indexicality}.
-In this regard, we thought that formality style transfer should be well defined along with content preservation.
+In this regard, we thought that formality style transfer should be well-defined along with content preservation.
 Furthermore, there is no open dataset for Korean style transfer that can be utilized for research and commercial purposes.
 We aim to resolve the above issues by proposing a straightforward and effective building scheme.